faogustavo/JSONApi/README.md

     /*
-    Important: If you leave this out, de-serialisation might fail "... has no zero argument constructor" */
+    Important: If you leave this out, de-serialisation might fail "... has no zero argument constructor" If you use proguard minify, add the rule mentioned in the end of this page.
+    */
     public Comment() {}